-Back home in India, the festival of Makar sankranti starts with house cleaning, dip in cold / chilled water of Holy Ganges that too before sunrise (the mere thought of it sends shivers down the spine), many devotees flocked to the Sagar island for Gangasagar mela or fair and for the spiritual !!! people like us the three days of sankranti starts and ends with delicious foods, we call it pithe parbon that were being customarily prepared during this time.
+The festival of Makar sankranti starts with house cleaning, dip in cold / chilled water of Holy Ganges that too before sunrise (the mere thought of it sends shivers down the spine), many devotees flocked to the Sagar island for Gangasagar mela or fair and for the spiritual !!!
+For people like us the three days of sankranti starts and ends with delicious foods, we call it Poush Parbon (please check our comprehensive list of Pithe Puli Recipes) that were being customarily prepared during this time.
 Yes, for us the food precedes every thing else, self-cleansing things can wait …may be forever…

 For the western world , Sankranti can be coined as Indian Thanks giving day, the harvest festival specially for crops like rice, as we have more than one harvest season in our rich agriculturally varied country, so it is also the time to thank the Nature for a good harvest and bountiful of happiness that also ushers us in the new season – The Spring, also announces the official closure of Winter, henceforward the days will be longer and warmer as Sun transmigrates towards Tropic of cancer, leaving behind the Tropic of Capricorn.

 For the agriculturally rich West Bengal, the winter is also the season when the market livens up with so many fresh greens and winter special small fishes that made their appearance during this time only, yes fishes are seasonal too !!! but the gastronomic Bengalees are on the lookout for something else – it is the gur / jaggery or molasses but not the ordinary one.
 Winter is the season when the long date palm tree’s oozes out sweet liquid or the sap that is being collected in small wooden country bowls, which is then cooked at a certain temperature to yield gur, also known as khejur gur or patali gur because of their shape or Nolen gur for which Bongs are simply mad after it.